 - How to Set up Programmatic Direct in Google Ad Manager?

 - Programmatic Direct and Your Path to Success

-What is Programmatic Direct?
+What Is Programmatic Direct?

+The term “Programmatic Direct” comprises two keywords – Programmatic and Direct.
 The word “Programmatic” signals that the buying and selling of ad inventory will take place using programs/software/technology in an automated manner.
-The word “Direct” tells that the deal to for buying and selling of this inventory has been made directly between the publisher and advertiser.
+The word “Direct” means that the deal for buying and selling this inventory has been made directly between the publisher and advertiser.

 How Does the Programmatic Direct Deal Take Place?

 Here is how the programmatic direct deal takes place:

 - Setting up the Deal: Publishers and advertisers agree on the terms of the deal, including the type of inventory, targeting criteria, pricing, and delivery schedule.
 Publishers set up their inventory with their sell-side platform (SSP), and advertisers set up their campaigns with their demand-side platform (DSP).